struppinet/aska-dedicated-server/README.md

 - Forked from [luxusburg/aska-server](https://github.com/luxusburg/aska-server), thanks for your work!
 - This image uses the pterodactyl/wine yolk [Ptero-Eggs](https://github.com/ptero-eggs/) as it was the only thing working.
 Thank you guys for your work!
 - You need to create the authentication token for AppId 1898300 from the [Steam Manage-Game-Servers](https://steamcommunity.com/dev/managegameservers) site.
 - The volume paths are not that great since it uses the windows emulation.
-Also if anything is wrong with the config the aska server will just crash.
+- If anything is wrong with the config the aska server will just crash.

 | Volume   | Path                                                                                               | Description                                                                                             |
 |----------|----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|
 | savegame | /home/container/.wine/drive_c/users/container/AppData/LocalLow/Sand Sailor Studio/Aska/data/server | The path where the start-script will store the config and aska will store the savegame                  |
 | server   | /home/container/server_files                                                                       | The path where steam will install the aska dedicated server (optional to store to avoid re-downloading) |

+## Known issues
+As often discussed in the official discord server: [#dedicated-server-megathread](https://discord.com/channels/1037653986368569344/1310695831854125066)

+- Sever quits/disconnects after a few minutes without any players.
+- Savegame id will reset and a new save will be created. (even though the old save is still there)

 ## Docker Run